catseye/Robin/doc/Reactor.md

     = Line:
     = Dog

-When receiving a malformed response, a facility may produce a warning message of some kind, but it should otherwise ignore it and keep going.
+When receiving a malformed command, a facility may produce a warning message of some kind, but it should otherwise ignore it and keep going.

     | (reactor (line-terminal) 0